 Types of Brokers and What They Do

 A business broker helps clients buy or sell businesses.
 Typically, business brokers only work on selling and purchasing companies worth less than $1 million, while merger and acquisition (M&A) managers and investment bankers handle sales of larger businesses.

 Business brokers have similar responsibilities as M&A managers and investment bankers, though.
 Determining the value of the business, pitching the sale to potential buyers, and assisting in negotiations are all essential parts of a business broker’s job.
 Additionally, business brokers play a crucial role in ensuring the sale is kept confidential and allowing the business owner to keep their focus on running their company.

-You can start building the skills needed for business brokerage by taking Forage’s Mergers & Acquisitions Virtual Experience Program in partnership with Latham & Watkins LLP.
+Start building the skills needed for business brokerage by taking this free Forage course from Latham & Watkins.

 Customs brokers ensure that imports and exports are conducted in a way that meets federal regulatory standards.
 Working directly with the importer or exporter, customs brokers relay pertinent information and payments to the U.S. Customs and Border Patrol.
 A customs broker also provides information to importers and exporters to better understand what the requirements are and what clearances may be required.

 Also known as information brokers, data brokers are individuals or companies that collect data from various sources.
 Data brokers then sell or license the data to third parties, like advertising companies.

 Using sources like social media and public records, data brokers gather details about people, like names, addresses, phone numbers, incomes, and occupations.
 These details are crucial to advertising companies as they can increase the efficacy of targeted campaigns.
 However, other industries use data brokers, too.
 For example, a bank may utilize a data broker to look into a loan applicant and determine if the information is correct.
 Even your employer might have used a data broker if they ran a background check to determine your employment eligibility!